 For agile, it means your testers are free to utilize their skill sets to challenge the software under development.

-Learn more about selecting an agile test automation tool by downloading our comprehensive whitepaper on the seven points you should take into consideration.
+Learn more about selecting an agile test automation tool by downloading our guide on how to select the right test automation tool for agile development.
 You'll also discover how to make your agile testing more maintainable and scalable.